Ginxss/tfds/README.md

 ### insert(key, value)
 *Runtime:* average case: **O(1)** / worst case: O(n)

-*Exceptions:* Duplicate Keys not allowed: throws a tf::exception if the key already exists.
+*Exceptions:* Checks duplicate keys: throws a tf::exception if the key already exists.

 Inserts the value 3 with key 1 into the hash table:
 ```